exclusiveabhi/child-safety-tracker_guardianSync/README.md

 # GuardianSync: Real-Time Child Safety & Tracking System

-GuardianSync is a comprehensive solution that enhances child safety during school commutes by integrating real-time tracking, biometric verification, and automated notifications—all in one unified platform.
+GuardianSync is a comprehensive solution that enhances child safety during school commutes by integrating real-time tracking, biometric verification, and automated notifications—all in one unified platform !

 ---